Loading...

 • All goods and services must be purchased from an entity that is at arm’s length from the farm business.
 An entity is considered arm’s length if they are not related, not affiliated persons or otherwise controlled by another member or members.
 Parent/child and siblings, through blood or marriage, or businesses owned by the same individual(s) are not considered arm’s length.
 Refer to Section 251 of the Income Tax Act (Canada) for the additional detail on determining arm’s length relationships.

-• Information presented is the best available at the time of printing.
+• Information presented is the best available at the time of publishing.
 Check with OSCIA for applicable updates.
 Material is subject to change without notice as the cost-share program evolves.

 • Normal operating costs associated with conducting or expanding a business’s current operations